joegoodall1/Spotify-Streamer/README.md

 ## Usage

 Can be used to search for artists which are displayed in a list.
-After selecting an artist their top 10 tracks are displayed and after selection a 30 second clip of the track is played via the media player.
+After selecting an artist their top 10 tracks are displayed and after selection a 30 second clip of the track is played via a media player.